perrinod/perrinod.github.io/competitions.md

 Build structures and train troops in order to destroy the enemy Queen.
 Bot vs Bot program competition.

 * Current League: Silver
-* Currently Ranked: 270 in the world.
+* Currently Ranked: 19 in the United States

 <a href ="https://www.codingame.com/multiplayer/bot-programming/code-royale"> Codingame code royale</a>